NIT-Administrative-Systems/AS-CloudDocs/infrastructure/vapor.md

 VAPOR_SECRETS=ECATS_API_SYSTEM_USER_KEY,ECATS_API_APIGEE_KEY
 ```

 The Jenkins pipeline below will utilize the `VAPOR_SECRETS` variable to sync secrets from the Jenkins credential store to Vapor.
+Instructions on adding your secrets to the Jenkins credential store may be found [here, under the Jenkins Setup header](./secrets.md#jenkins-setup) -- but the other steps (Terraform setup, Jenkins) in that article are not applicable to Vapor deployments.

 ## Deploying from Jenkins
 Vapor deployments should be triggered from the Jenkins server.

-You will need both your non-prod & prod project IDs.
-We recommend putting the non-prod project ID into `vapor.yml` and substituting it only during prod deployments:

 This example assumes your Jenkins server has a `vapor-api-key` credential with the nonprod / prod Vapor team's API key.
 It also assumes that your branch names match the environments in `vapor.yml`.

+You will need both your non-prod & prod project IDs.
+We recommend putting the non-prod project ID into `vapor.yml` and substituting it only during prod deployments.
 To make this example work for production, adjust the IDs on the highlighted lines.
 Vapor is not built with our nonprod / prod AWS account spit in mind, so every app is two projects split across our nonprod & prod teams, each project getting its own ID.
 The nonprod ID is part of the `vapor.yml` file, so when we deploy prod, Jenkins will modify that line and put in the appropriate production Vapor project ID.

 ```groovy{69-70}
 #!groovy